encode/uvicorn/docs/deployment.md

 ## Running behind a CDN

-Running behind a content delivery network, such as Cloudflare or Cloud Front, provides a serious layer of protection against DDOS attacks.
-Your service will be running behind huge clusters of proxies and load balancers that are designed for handling huge amounts of traffic, and have capabilities for detecting and closing off connections from DDOS attacks.
+Running behind a content delivery network, such as Cloudflare or Cloud Front, provides a serious layer of protection against DDoS attacks.
+Your service will be running behind huge clusters of proxies and load balancers that are designed for handling huge amounts of traffic, and have capabilities for detecting and closing off connections from DDoS attacks.

 Proper usage of cache control headers can mean that a CDN is able to serve large amounts of data without always having to forward the request on to your server.